 Exhumation in the Sevier/Laramide Orogenies of the Western US

 My co-authors and I have worked on various aspects of the Sevier/Laramide orogenies in the Charleston-Nebo Salient (CNS) of central Utah (centered near Provo), and projects with Devon Orme (Montana State University) using zircon (U-Th)/He dates to constrain the exhumation of Laramide ranges in Wyoming.
-Dave Pearson (Idaho State) and I are working on a new project to describe the long-term exhumation in the central and eastern Idaho fold-and-thrust belt and how it might relate to timing of earliest deformation in this portion of the Sevier belt, and the growth of major tectonomorphic provinces such as the Nevadaplano.
+Dave Pearson (Idaho State) and I have worked on projects to describe the long-term exhumation in the central and eastern Idaho fold-and-thrust belt and how it might relate to timing of earliest deformation in this portion of the Sevier belt, and the interaction between thin-skinned and thick-skinned structures.

 Helium Diffusion in Zircon: Radiation Damage Effects

 A prominent unresolved problem in low-temperature thermochronology relates to the (U-Th)/He zircon (zircon He) thermochronometer.
 Given its ubiquity and longevity in crustal rocks, zircon is a versatile and frequently used mineral in both detrital and bedrock thermochronology studies.
 Zircons with the same thermal history sometimes display significant irreproducibility in their He dates.
 In certain cases, zircon He dates are either positively or negatively correlated with a proxy for the degree of radiation damage in each zircon, effective uranium (eU, a single value for parent concentration that combines the weighted daughter contributions of U and Th).
-Much of my recent research has been focused on using computational models, laboratory techniques, and a mechanistic understanding of atomic-scale processes like tortuosity and percolation to explain these correlations.
+Much of my research has been focused on using computational models, laboratory techniques, and a mechanistic understanding of atomic-scale processes like tortuosity and percolation to explain these correlations.
 I have combined these methods to create a model that explains He diffusivity in zircon in the context of radiation damage (Guenthner et al., 2013,).
 Specifically, the model accounts for damage accumulation, damage annealing, and He diffusion and, given each grain’s eU concentration and a common time-temperature (t-T) path, can be used in a forward and inverse sense to constrain thermal histories.
-The model is provided fresh geologic insights for places such as the Longmen Shan (Guenthner et al., 2014, EPSL), and the Sevier belt in Utah (Guenthner et al., 2015, GSA Bulletin), and provides thermochronologists in general with a tool to interpret zircon He dates that were previously considered to be spurious results.
-Recently we have expanded this technique into examination of exhumation in the Neoproterozoic (see above).
+I continue to work with my students to improve our understanding of the systematics of He diffusion in zircon.
+Much of our group’s recent focus has been on applying this deep-time zircon (U-Th)/He approach into examination of exhumation in the Neoproterozoic (see above).